06 Dec Get Better Sleep: Counterintuitive Strategies

 Taking a bath or sitting in a hot tub 30-60 minutes before bed is another way to get this rebound effect to work in your advantage.
 Perhaps save it for those days when you don’t have the energy to do any exercise at the right time.

 Bottom line: please do not stress if you can’t exercise at the right time every day, or if you get up a little late one day, or can’t get out of the office much into the sunshine.
 These changes to your routine need to be made gradually; if they’re made all at once, that’s going to be putting even more pressure on your body and mind.
 Make these changes slowly, and reap the benefits of building a strong active body.

 Which of these do you already do?
 Which are you going to try?
 Comment below with any feedback or questions.

-If you want more help with your rest and recovery so your body can repair, and a simple plan on how to do it, CLICK HERE for a simple plan to refresh your body and mind.
+If you want more help with your rest and recovery so your body can repair during sleep, CLICK HERE to download the Fix Your Sleep eChecklist to eliminate brain fog, low energy, and poor focus.

 And please share this with any of your friends and family who want better sleep.